panacloud-modern-global-apps/full-stack-serverless-cdk/step05_appsync_apollo_client/README.md

 ```

-We can test it by using `listNotes` and other queries in our `index.js` page with Apollo Hooks.
+We can test it by using `getTodos` and other queries in our `index.js` page with Apollo Hooks.